 The FIX?
 Become aware of your posture - while standing, sitting, and walking.
 Align your knees over your ankles, hips over knees, ribs over hips, shoulders over ribs, and head over shoulders.
 Imagine you are suspended by a string coming out of the top of your head.
 Get taller.
 Now look in the mirror and see the difference.
+The more you engage your muscles, the more calories you burn throughout the day.
+Plus, good posture helps you appear slimmer.

-5 reasons you're not losing belly fat...cont'd
+5 reasons you're not losing belly fat... cont'd